ros-navigation/navigation2/nav2_route/README.md

 ```
 example_graph.yaml

-Node1:                  // <-- If provided by format, store as name in metadata
+Node1:                  // <-- If provided by format, stored as name in metadata
   id: 1                 // <-- Required
   x: 0.32               // <-- Highly recommended
   y: 4.3                // <-- Highly recommended
   frame: "map"          // <-- Highly recommended
   location: "workshop"  // <-- Metadata for node (arbitrary)
   operation:
-    pause:              // <-- If provided by format, store as name in metadata
+    pause:              // <-- If provided by format, stored as name in metadata
       type: "stop"      // <-- Required
       trigger: ON_ENTER // <-- Required
       wait_for: 5.0     // <-- Metadata for operation (arbitrary)

-Edge1:                  // <-- If provided by format, store as name in metadata
+Edge1:                  // <-- If provided by format, stored as name in metadata
   id: 2                 // <-- Required
   startid: 1            // <-- Required
   endid: 3              // <-- Required